-At the date of preparation of this consolidated condensed interim financial report, the Group has no investments in joint ventures.
+At the date of preparation of this the preliminary consolidated annual financial statement, the Group has no investments in joint ventures.

 Associate

 An associate is a company in which the investor (the parent company) exercises significant influence but is neither a subsidiary nor a joint venture with the investor.